BellaDati/belladati-auth-sample-c-sharp/README.md

-This repository is for authentication from C# to BellaDati service.
+This repository is for authentication and api calls from C# to BellaDati service.
 It is based on xAuth.